Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Anticyclotomic Euler systems

-Since we assume that $f$ is not of CM-type, hypotheses (i)--(iii) follow easily from Momose's big image results \cite{Momo} as in \cite[Prop.\,7.1.4]{LLZ-K}, whence the first part of the theorem; the proof of the second part is the same. \end{proof}
+Since $f$ is not of CM-type, hypotheses (i)--(iii) follow easily from Momose's big image results \cite{Momo} as in \cite[Prop.~7.1.4]{LLZ-K}, whence part (I) of the theorem holds; the proof of part (II) is the same. \end{proof}